chef-boneyard/habitat/README.md

 The `run` action handles installing Habitat using the `hab_install` resource, ensures that the appropriate versions of the `core/hab-sup` and `core/hab-launcher` packages are installed using `hab_package`, and then drops off the appropriate init system definitions and manages the service.

 All `event_stream_*` properties are optional, and allow the Habitat Supervisor to display details about it's status and running services via the [Chef Automate Applications Dashboard](https://automate.chef.io/docs/applications-dashboard/).
+***Note: Automate has TLS on by default.
+You will need to follow these instructions to make sure habitat has the proper certificates for `event_stram_*` [Share the TLS Certificate with Chef Habitat](https://automate.chef.io/docs/applications-setup/#share-the-tls-certificate-with-chef-habitat)***

 #### Actions